ShruthiSiva/Smart-Wheelchair/README.md

 The UI folder has the files for generating the User interface on the raspberry pi touchscreen.
 We are using Kivy as the platform for the UI.

+We have added a more reliable solution employing tensorflow object detection API to handle the image recognotion after Sprint 3.
+There are several advantages of using this API to using cloud vision or opencv:
+1. The image recognition will be completely offline
+2. Our error rate has decreased significantly
+3. Delay has reduced from about 10s to an average of 3s

 =======